 Listed below are the important dates for this year’s upcoming final data review period.

 2019-2020 priority watershed data timeline for project managers

 - Now through November 1: Submit lab and field data.

-During the first week of December, crosstab reports with review instructions will be emailed to project managers who submitted an "EQuIS ready" data template ( Surface water data template (wq-s5-04)) or an electronic data deliverable to the EQuIS Team by November 1, 2018.
-Please visit the MPCA EQuIS website for additional information about EDD submittals
+During the first week of December, crosstab reports with review instructions will be emailed to project managers who submitted an "EQuIS ready" data template (see below) or an electronic data deliverable to the EQuIS Team by November 1, 2019.
+Please visit the MPCA EQuIS website for additional information about EDD submittals.

 How to access EQuIS data:

 - Environmental Data Access (EDA).
 This database houses environmental data across a wide range of topics.
 EDA offers data viewing and downloading capabilities.